Best Baits For Trout: A Top Guide Rates All Baits

 This list of what I would consider high percentage trout baits is not in order from best to worst and is.
 There are times when one bait will work better than another bait.
 This is why I always have an assortment of baits with me.

-The river conditions, feeding habits of the trout, the natural forage, will all be factors that determine what baits work and which ones don’t work.
+The river conditions, the feeding habits of the trout, the natural forage, will all be factors that determine what baits work and which ones don’t work.

 Conclusion